F1 Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 It will be the first year since 2018 that Red Bull hasn’t used a Honda power unit.
 In collaboration with Ford, Red Bull designed their own in-house RBPT engine for the 2026 season.

 The talk around the paddock, including from Russell, is that Red Bull’s engine is impressive.
-You aren’t going to get much information from Verstappen, but he appears pleased, albeit the 4-time champion noted there is lots of work to do.
+You aren’t going to get much information from Verstappen, but he appears pleased, albeit the four-time champion noted there is lots of work to do.
+We do know, though, that Verstappen is not happy with the 50-50 split on the engine and likens it to Formula E with energy saving strategies that must be employed.

 That’s quintessential Verstappen.
-He’s never going to hype things up or sound overly optimistic until the results are there, so the fact that he isn’t unhappy with Red Bull’s work at the Barcelona shakedown is actually pretty encouraging.
+He’s never going to hype things up or sound overly optimistic until the results are there, so the fact that he isn’t ranting and raving about how he has no chance to win this season is a positive.

 If you give Verstappen a halfway decent car, he’s automatically the driver to beat.